sveljko/base41/README.md

 making it a good candidate for use in embedded or otherwise constrained systems / applications.

-See `base41.md` for a detailed treatment of this encoding.
+See [Base41 Encoding Specification](base41.md) for a detailed treatment of this encoding.

 This repository has implementations in several languages.
 All code is under the liberal MIT license.
 Reference implementation is in C. Other